Joanet

-Joan López Elo (born 1 March 1999), known as Joanet, is an Equatorial Guinean professional footballer who plays as a midfielder for CE Sabadell FC and the Equatorial Guinea national team.
+Joan López Eló (born 1 March 1999), known as Joanet, is a professional footballer who plays as a midfielder for Tercera Federación club Atlètic Lleida.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

-Joanet was born in Alcoletge to a Spanish father and a Equatoguinean Bubi mother.
+Joanet was born in Alcoletge to a Spanish father and an Equatoguinean Fang mother.

 International career

 Joanet was first called up for Equatorial Guinea national team in November 2019.
 He made his debut on 28 March 2021.